hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_deployment.html.markdown

 * `name` - (Required) The name of the Cognitive Services Account Deployment model.
 Changing this forces a new resource to be created.

+* `source` - (Optional) Deployment model source ARM resource ID.

-* `version` - (Required) The version of Cognitive Services Account Deployment model.
+* `version` - (Optional) The version of Cognitive Services Account Deployment model.
+If `version` is not specified, a default version will be assigned.
+The default version is different for different models and might change when there is new version available for a model.

 ---